Whose Rules? Digital Governance and the Pursuit of Technological Leadership

 Closing remarks from former Deputy US Trade Representative Ambassador Robert Holleyman

 Expert panel featuring:

 Peter Fatelnig, Minister Counsellor for Digital Economy Policy, Delegation of the European Union to the United States

 Naoki Ota, Founder, New Stories Ltd. Former Special Adviser to the Minister, Ministry of Internal Affairs and Communications, Japan

 Diane Rinaldo, Deputy Assistant Secretary, National Telecommunications and Information Administration (NTIA), Department of Commerce

 - Paul Triolo, Practice Head, Geotechnology, Eurasia Group

 Shaundra Watson, Director, Policy, BSA | The Software Alliance

 Stephanie Segal (Moderator), Simon Chair Senior Fellow and Deputy Director, CSIS

-This event was made possible by general support to CSIS.
+This event was made possible by support from the Japanese Embassy.